John Carpenter's unrealized projects

 During a career that has spanned over 40 years, John Carpenter has worked on projects which never progressed beyond the pre-production stage.
 Some of the films were produced after he left production.

 1970s

 Blood River

 In 1971, when he was a young screenwriter, Carpenter wrote the original Western spec script Blood River, which he wanted to direct.
 He had it sent to John Wayne's company, intending that the actor star, but received no feedback.
 "I'd love to have had [Howard] Hawks direct it but Hawks was too old," said Carpenter.
 "I would love to have directed it, but I don't think they would have let me."
-Two decades later, his script was done as a made-for-television film directed by Mel Damski.
+According to Carpenter biographer Gilles Boulenger, Blood River was "written expressly for the first screen teaming of 'The Duke', John Wayne, and 'The King', Elvis Presley."
+Two decades later, his script was used for a made-for-television film directed by Mel Damski.

 They Bite

 In 1975, after collaborating on the script of Dark Star, Carpenter and Dan O'Bannon had plans to co-write They Bite, later to be titled Drone.
 This was another sci-fi film which would have again seen Carpenter as director and O'Bannon as production designer.
 The basic concept followed ferocious insects that can imitate anything; Carpenter later conceded, "It was patently ripped off from John W. Campbell's story Who Goes There."
 He explained back in a 1980 interview for Cinefantastique what came of the project: "There came a point in our relationship when we decided not to continue working together.
 So he took over the project; that was what he was going to do next.
 I had developed the story with him, but he wrote the script.
 He took it around and got an option on it.
 The last thing I remember about the project, they sent me a letter, which I had to sign, saying I had no interest in the script."
 O'Bannon went on to repurpose ideas from They Bite into the script he wrote for Alien.
 Despite this, he still sought to publish They Bite as a novel.